Isha-Rana-Dahiya/Agentic-AI-App/README.md

 Each agent is defined in Azure AI Foundry and orchestrated using Semantic Kernel.

-Create an app in your framework of choice (lang python) Use Agentic frameworks available in Semantic Kernel, Langchain etc. and use 3 agents in your use-case Create Cosmos DB in the backend, identify the collections and schema; properties that will be vectorized Create Azure OpenAI endpoint service to be able to pass prompts and create embeddings Next code up the application, to create the use case to light, making CRUD operations on the database Use Vector Search capabilities (full text search and hybrid search are a bonus) Ensure you are passing context, memory in your natural language conversations
+Task : Create an app using Agentic frameworks available in Semantic Kernel.
+Create Cosmos DB in the backend, identify the collections and schema; properties that will be vectorized Create Azure OpenAI endpoint service to be able to pass prompts and create embeddings Code up the application, to create the use case to light, making CRUD operations on the database Use Vector Search capabilities
+Ensure you are passing context, memory in your natural language conversations